buffdb/buffdb/README.md

 The goal is to abstract a lot of the complexity associated with using protobufs and flattbuffers so that mobile users can go fast.

-## Background

-This project was inspired by our many edge customers of ours dealing with the challenges associated with low-bandwidth and high performance.
-We hope that we can build a solution that is helpful for teams tageting edge computing environments.

-Today, buffdb’s primary focus is speed: we try to ensure some level of durability for which we pay a performance penalty, but our goal is to eventually be faster than any other embedded database.

-### High-level Goals

-* Reducing the overhead of serialization/deserialization.
-* Ensuring consistent data formats between local storage and network communication.
-* Providing faster read/write operations compared to JSON or XML.
-* Compact Data Storage: ProtoBufs can significantly reduce the size of stored data.
-* Interoperability: Seamless integration between the app’s local storage and backend systems.

-### Use Cases
-* Offline Data Access: For apps that need to function offline (e.g., note-taking apps, games, fieldwork, airline, collaborative documents, etc.).
-* IoT: For managing device configurations and states locally before syncing with cloud servers.

 ## How to run

 To run the server, you need to [have Rust installed](https://rustup.rs/).
 Then, with the repository